History of Palestine: Fatimid Caliphate

-The Fatimidis established a caliphate based in North Africa in the early 10th century.
+The Fatimids established a caliphate based in North Africa in the early 10th century.
 In 969, they conquered the Ikshidid's territory and established precarious control over Palestine.
 Their arrival marked the beginning of six decades of almost uninterrupted and highly destructive warfare in Palestine between them and their many enemies, the Byzantines, the Qarmatians, Bedouin tribes, and even infighting between Berber and Turkic factions within the Fatimid army.
-Of note are the Bedouins, led by the Jarrahids, who in 977-981/2, in 1011–13, and in 1024–1029, gained de facto independent rule over most of Palestine, either by rebelling or by acquiring the Caliph's reluctant consent.
+Of note are the Bedouins, led by the Jarrahids, who in 977–981/2, in 1011–1013, and in 1024–1029, gained de facto independent rule over most of Palestine, either by rebelling or by acquiring the Caliph's reluctant consent.
 The Bedouins also enjoyed almost unlimited power in Palestine in 997–1010.
 The Bedouins' rule, plunder and many atrocities exacted a heavy toll on Palestine.

 In 1009, in a spate of religious persecution, Caliph Al-Hakim bi-Amr Allah ordered the demolition of all churches and synagogues in the empire, including the Church of the Holy Sepulchre.
 News of the demolition shocked and enraged Christian Europe which blamed the Jews.
 Al-Hakim also forced Christians and Jews to wear a distinctive dress.
 His anti-Christian policies may have been intended to mollify critics of his father's liberal attitude towards dhimmi or to put pressure on the Byzantines.
 His successor permitted the holy church to be rebuilt, but the repression against non-Muslims continued.

 In the 11th century, the Muslim Turkic Seljuk Empire invaded West Asia and both the Byzantines and the caliphates suffered territorial losses.
-Baghad fell in 1055, and Palestine in 1071-1073.
+Baghad fell in 1055, and Palestine in 1071–1073.
 Thus, the period of relative calm ended and Palestine again became the scene of anarchy, internal wars among the Turks themselves and between them and their enemies.
 The Turkic rule was one of slaughter, vandalism, and economic hardship.
 In 1077, an uprising against the unpopular Seljuk rule spread in Palestine which was quashed with an iron fist.
 The Seljuks slaughtered the people of Jerusalem, despite having promised them pardon, and annihilated Gaza, Ramla, and Jaffa.
 In 1098, the Fatimids recaptured Jerusalem from the Seljuks.

 In addition to the warring, three major earthquakes hit Palestine in the 11th century: in 1015, in 1033, and 1068.
 The last one virtually demolished Ramla and killed some 15,000 inhabitants.